lilamcilveen/CoffeeAdventure/README.md

   World:

     - The World class reads the game World from a file.
-    - It keeps track of the entrance to the Wrld so that the human Player can enter it.
+    - It keeps track of the entrance to the World so that the human Player can enter it.
     - It can save a game in progress.
 That is, save the state of the game so that it can be loaded later and continued (from the same point in the game).
     - Holds the collection of Rooms using a linked-list structure.